Gal-Gottlieb/GalGottlieb/README.md

 - 🌱 I’m currently improving my skills in **Databricks and Machine Learning**

-- 👯 I’m looking to collaborate on **Solving challenging problems by using Data**
+- 👯 I’m looking to collaborate on **solving challenging problems by using Data**

 - 💬 Ask me about **Data Analysis, Data Visualization, Statistical Analysis, SQL, Tableau, Python, Snowflake**

 - 📫 Reach me at  **galgottlieb@gmail.com**

-- ⚡ Interesting fact about myself, **I play Footvolley, a sport that combines aspects of beach volleyball and football**
+- ⚡ Interesting fact about myself is that **I play Footvolley, a sport that combines aspects of beach volleyball and football**

 <h3 align="left">Languages and Tools:</h3>